topbrightdev/vue-healthcare-ui/CONTRIBUTING.md

 Please do!
 Thanks for your help in improving the project! :balloon:

-All contributors are welcome.
-Not sure where to start?
-Please follow the directions from the details given below, so you can get an idea of the project's workflow.
 All set to contribute?
-Grab an open issue, and with the permission of <a href="https://github.com/amino19"> me 🙂 </a> , you can get started!
+Grab an open issue, with permission to <a href="https://github.com/amino19"> mine 🙂 </a> and hop in.
 Join our <a href="https://github.com/amino19/Health-Tracker/discussions/"> discussions</a> and engage in conversation.
 Create a [new issue](/../../issues/new/choose) if needed.
 All [pull requests](/../../pulls) should ideally reference an open [issue](/../../issues).
 Include keywords in your pull request descriptions, as well as commit messages, to automatically close related issues in GitHub.
+All contributors are welcome.
+Not sure where to start?
+Please follow the directions from the details given below, so you can get an idea of the project's workflow.

 # Project setup